Book TravelContact

 Renting a car is simple if you're travelling independently in Croatia, but be careful on the roads as Croatian drivers tend to drive wildly.
 Split has one-way systems, which can be a little perplexing.

 Driving through the country is a sight to behold.
-The Croatian shore and the route between Split and Dubrovnik pass over Bosnia’s border and are both breathtakingly beautiful.
-I advise scheduling your car rental in advance so you can pick it up when you get to the airport.
+The Croatian shore and the route between Split and Dubrovnik pass over Bosnia's border and are both breathtakingly beautiful.
+I advise scheduling your Rent A Car in advance so you can pick it up when you get to the airport.
 There can be a one-way cost if you take it one way.
 Here are the rates for Croatian automobile rentals.

 Train travel is another form of public transportation that connects the major Croatian cities.
 Excellent information about specific train routes is available on Seat61, including details about the longer-than-6-hour Split-Zagreb train.